5000user5000/BioParallel/hw3/README.md

 ##  Notes

 - The SIMD implementation only accelerates the scoring matrix computation; traceback is reused from the scalar implementation for correctness and simplicity.
+- The CUDA implementation computes the scoring matrix on the GPU using a wavefront parallelization strategy to respect data dependencies.
 - The program assumes that FASTA sequences are single-line and contain no line breaks (per assignment instructions).
 - You can tune match/mismatch/gap scores by editing the function arguments in `main.cpp`.